Roman-Malinowski/Satellite_images_LiDAR_processing/README.md

 # Miscellaneous

 Repo for versioning various utility code.
+This repo is mainly used for the tutorial here : https://confluence.cnes.fr/pages/viewpage.action?pageId=469637529
 ## arXiv
 This notebook is used to extract relevant arXiv article from their daily mail, based on a selection of keywords.